Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Best Things To Do In Almaty

-View of Tian Shan From Kök Töbe
+View of Tian Shan From Kok Tobe

 Visit Zenkov: A Russian Orthodox Cathedral

-This colorful cathedral, located in Panfilov Park, was built of wood in 1907 using ancient techniques and almost no nails.
-Believe it or not, this is the 20th tallest building in the world constructed of wood.
+Colorful Zenkov Cathedral, which is located in Panfilov Park, was built of wood in 1907 using ancient techniques and no nails.
+Despite this, it survived an earthquake in 1910, while other buildings in the area did not.
+And believe it or not, it’s on the list of the tallest buildings in the world constructed of wood.
+It’s also very beautiful.

 Zenkov Cathedral is one of the best things to do in Almaty